gray rectangle with angle

 While many truckers feel called to help in these situations, disaster relief efforts present different circumstances and expectations for drivers.

-We have compiled a guide to help you better understand what hauling FEMA truck loads entails and how to find FEMA loads.
+We have compiled a guide to help you better understand what you can expect when hauling FEMA truck loads and how to find FEMA loads.

 What Are FEMA Loads